Subframe Assembly - Rear (Remove and Replace)

 -

-lower the rear subframe lifting tool to remove the rear subframe from the
+rear subframe lifting tool to remove the rear subframe assembly from the vehicle.

 CAUTIONAssist with the routing of HV harnesses and coolant hoses through components so that they do not "catch".